- What Is Exhortation?

-1. By protesting pro-choice “churches,” and pleading with pro-life churches, we aim to clearly distinguish and separate the pro-life churches from the pro-choice “churches” in the mind of our culture.
+1. By rebuking (or protesting, if you insist) pro-choice “churches,” and pleading with pro-life churches, we aim to clearly distinguish and separate the pro-life churches from the pro-choice “churches” in the mind of our culture.

 2. By protesting pro-choice “churches,” and pleading with pro-life churches, we aim to expose the evil not just of abortion but the evil of abortion apathy.